Xotic750/error-x/README.md

 - They have a `toJSON` method and so they can be serialised.
-- They have a standardised `stack` property, using [`error-stack-parser`](https://github.com/stacktracejs/error-stack-parser) messsages and stacks are parsed and then re-formatted.
+- They have a standardised `stack` property, using [`error-stack-parser`](https://github.com/stacktracejs/error-stack-parser) messages and stacks are parsed and then re-formatted.
 - They have a `frames` property which is an array of the parsed `stack` message, so you have easy access to the information.